ecem4/ML_Project/README.md

 ## Data Preprocessing and exploration ##

 ## Functions ##
-1. 'Data_preperation' function
+1. ```Data_preperation``` function

-Input: A dictionary where keys are chosen datasets (as file paths), and values are specific columns (i.e., predictors).
+Input: A dictionary where keys are chosen datasets, and values are specific columns.
 Output: A dataset with chosen variables from input datasets that are normalized, and missing data are excluded.

 The function does the following:
-Merges datasets from the input dictionary.
+- Merges datasets from the input dictionary.
-Excludes missing data.
+- Excludes missing data.
-Normalizes the variables using StandardScaler.
+- Normalizes the variables using StandardScaler.

-3. 'check_assumptions' function
+2. ```check_assumptions``` function